golang/proposal/design/27935-unbounded-queue-package.md

 ```
 Impl7 is:
 - Up to ~25x faster (1.2ns vs 30.2ns) than channels for init time (0 items)
-- Up to ~2x faster (3.07ms vs 6.76ms) than channels for 10k items
+- Up to ~2x faster (3.07ms vs 6.76ms) than channels for 100k items
-- Uses ~50% MORE memory (2.43MB vs 1.60MB) than channels for 10k items
+- Uses ~50% MORE memory (2.43MB vs 1.60MB) than channels for 100k items

 Above is not really a fair comparison as standard buffered channels doesn't
 scale (at all) and they are meant for routine synchronization.
 Nonetheless, they
-can and make for an excellent FIFO queue option.
-Still, impl7 is consistenly
+can and make for an excellent bounded FIFO queue option.
+Still, impl7 is
-faster than channels across the board, but uses considerably more memory than
+consistently faster than channels across the board, but uses considerably more
-channels.
+memory than channels.

 ---